 - 40ft – 4 tons

-The ‘high cube’ shipping containers will naturally weigh slightly more than the ‘standard’ ones given their extra height.
+The ‘high cube’ units will naturally weigh slightly more than the ‘standard’ ones given their extra height.

-It is essential to be aware, however, that when your shipping container is being delivered it will also be loaded onto a lorry whose weight must also be taken into account.
-If you suspect that weight might be a problem when you are having your shipping container delivered, it is important that you let us know so that we can make alternative arrangements.
-For example, if you have ordered two shipping containers, they may need to be delivered separately instead of on a single truck.
+It is essential to be aware, however, that when it’s being delivered it will also be loaded onto a lorry whose weight must also be taken into account.
+If you suspect that weight might be a problem when you are having yours is being delivered, it is important that you let us know so that we can make alternative arrangements.
+For example, if you have ordered two, they may need to be delivered separately instead of on a single truck.

 Moving Your Shipping Container

-Another time when the weight of your shipping container should be a consideration is if you want to move it.
+Another consideration to be taken is if you want to move it.
 Most use either a forklift truck or a tractor and chains to lift containers.
-While some shipping containers have forklift pockets built into them, others don’t, so you should check before trying to move it.
+While some containers have forklift pockets built into them, others don’t, so you should check before trying to move it.

-You should note that most 20ft shipping containers will have forklift pocket – but most 40ft containers, won’t.
+You should note that most 20ft units will have forklift pockets – but most 40ft’s, won’t.

-By checking the weight of your shipping container, you can ensure that your base is adequate and that there will be no issues when it comes to delivery or when you try to move it yourself.
+By checking the weight, you can ensure that your base is adequate and that there will be no issues when it comes to delivery or when you try to move it yourself.

-If you have any doubts about your shipping container’s weight or potential challenges regarding delivery or transport, we recommend you consult an expert such our ourselves to guide you through the entire process.
+If you have any doubts about your units weight or potential challenges regarding delivery or transport, we recommend you consult an expert such as ourselves to guide you through the entire process.